 This Application Note shows how cooperation between academic research and industrial development allows the improvement of laboratory devices according to the requirements of a standard application.
-Such cooperation resulted in the optimization of the Centrifuge 5702 software for the isolation of human mononuclear cells (MNC) by density gradient centrifugation.
-Although the first improved software variant was suitable for this method, the results were further improved by optimizing the control software.
+It enabled the optimization of the Centrifuge 5702 software for the isolation of human mononuclear cells (MNC) from whole blood by means of density gradient centrifugation based on the properties of Ficoll.
+Although the first improved software variant was suitable for this method, the results could be further improved by optimizing the control software.
 In the course of the cooperation, various different software versions for the Centrifuge 5702 were investigated with regard to their suitability for this application.
-The optimized software enables obtaining a maximum yield of clean, wellseparated and viable MNCs while further reducing the rotor deceleration time and was subsequently implemented in the Centrifuge 5702 family.
-This includes Centrifuge 5702, the refrigerated version Centrifuge 5702 R, and the temperature controlled Centrifuge 5702 RH, which can both heat and cool samples with very precise temperature controlling (+/- 0.5 °C at 4 °C and 37 °C).
+The optimized software that enables obtaining a maximum yield of clean, well-separated and viable MNCs, while further reducing the rotor deceleration time, and was subsequently implemented in the Centrifuge 5702 family.
+This includes Centrifuge 5702, the refrigerated version Centrifuge 5702 R, and the temperature controlled Centrifuge 5702 RH, that can both heat and cool samples with very precise temperature controlling (+/- 0.5 °C at 4 °C and 37 °C).
 The "Soft function" is recommended for optimal results in density gradient centrifugation.
-Together with the recently implemented timer feature of the software this family of low-speed and small footprint centrifuges is suitable for a great range of low speed applications in research laboratories.
+Together with the recently implemented timer feature of the software and the vacutainer buckets this family of low-speed and small footprint centrifuges is suitable for a great range of low speed applications in clinical routine laboratories.